polterguy/polterguy.github.io/index.md

 primary strength is for generating backend code, that is database heavy in nature, and/or integrates with other web APIs.
 However, when you can use Magic, it easily saves you 80% of your time, and sometimes it will save you 95% of your time and resources, depending upon your requirements.
-Below are some examples of apps where it makes sense to use Aista Magic Cloud.
+Below are some examples of apps where it makes sense to use Magic.

 * CRM systems
+* Headless CMS systems
 * EPJ systems tracking patients and journals of patients
 * Inventory systems
 * Task management systems, such as ClickUp, Monday.com, or similar types of systems